 Alternatives to Investing with Robo-Advisors

 You don’t need a robo-advisor to automate your investing.
-Investing with robo-advisors is still a relatively new concept and they haven’t been tested long-term.
-But, since most of the investing world is automated, it might not be as risky as you think.
+Investing with robo-advisors is still a relatively new concept and haven’t been tested long-term.
+Since most of the investing world is already automated, there is less risk.

 Here are some ways you can invest at a low-cost by yourself.

 - Index mutual funds or Index ETFs have fees as low as those invested in robo-advisors.
 You can even invest in the same funds as the robo-advisors without the management fee.
 But, you will be responsible for rebalancing the portfolio.

 - Target Date Funds are also a good investment option for your 401k.
 They automatically shift your asset allocation from stocks to bonds as you near retirement.
-Because they are still managed by a human fund advisor their costs are often higher than robo-advisors.
+They are still managed by a human fund advisor and therefor costs are often higher than robo-advisors.

 - Using a human financial advisor is the most expensive option, but, it’s a good option if you want that regular human interaction.
 Here are some tips to choosing a good financial advisor that will put your interest first and be the best “return on your investment.”

 Investing with robo-advisors can be an effective way to invest at the lowest possible cost & still let an “expert” make those hard investing decisions.
-While robo-advisors are still new, many services have a large number of satisfied customers.
+Robo-advisors are still new with a growing number of satisfied customers.
 So, they can be a good alternative to complete DIY investing or using a financial advisor.